serfriz/caddy-custom-builds/README.md

 [Caddy](https://github.com/caddyserver/caddy) takes a [modular approach](https://caddyserver.com/docs/extending-caddy) to building Docker images, allowing users to include only the [modules](https://caddyserver.com/docs/modules/) they need.
 This repository aims to provide flexibility and convenience to run Caddy with specific combinations of modules by providing pre-built images according to the needs and preferences of the users.

 All custom images are updated automatically when a [new version](https://github.com/caddyserver/caddy/releases) of Caddy is released using the official [Caddy Docker](https://hub.docker.com/_/caddy) image.
 This is done by using GitHub Actions to build and push the images for all Caddy supported platforms to Docker Hub, GitHub Packages and Quay container registries.
-In addition, since the update cycle of many modules is faster than Caddy's, all custom images are periodically re-built with the latest version of their respective modules on the first day of every month.
+In addition, since the update cycle of many modules is faster than Caddy's, all custom images are periodically re-built with the latest version of their respective modules on the first day of every month; see the [Tags](https://github.com/serfriz/caddy-custom-builds?tab=readme-ov-file#tags) section below for tag policy details.
 Those who are already running Caddy's latest version can force the update by re-creating the container (i.e. running `docker compose up --force-recreate` if using Docker Compose).

 All commits and tags are signed with a GPG key to ensure their integrity and authenticity, and 2FA is enabled in the accounts involved in the management of this repository and the container registries.